Kantara (2022 film): Critical reception

 Muralidhara Khajane of The Hindu wrote "Rishab Shetty succeeds in meticulously bringing a tale of myths, legends and superstition, and that too in his native dialect".
 He commended the acting performances of Shetty and Kishore, and further wrote, "The locations are colourful and vivid, and the background music by B. Ajaneesh Loknath represents the ethos of the land.
 Cinematographer Arvind S Kashyap's meditative shots showcase the native culture and capture the rustic locales in their grandeur.
 The filming of the Kambala sequences... is testimony to his brilliant takes".
 A. Sharadhaa of The New Indian Express called the film "a compelling revenge-action drama with a neat blend of crime and divinity".
 Sridevi S. of The Times of India called the film "a visual grandeur" and rated the film 4/5, commending the acting performances while writing that the "biggest take away is the pre-climax and climax, which is conceived and performed to perfection".

 The reviewer for The News Minute stated that the film was presented by Shetty "in his self-referential tale in the garb of a masala film that is not only entertaining but also uncannily original".
 They wrote, "Rishab Shetty, the actor, is particularly effective in the film and that's because he is fully aware of the pitch and tone of his performance.
 He looks the right shape and size for a Kambala sportsman and exudes a fine balance of naivety and arrogance when it comes to the 'manly' side of his personality".
 However, they felt that the "writing falters a bit" in that "repetitive scenes dished out about... ideological differences" of the central characters.
 Priyanka Sundar of Firstpost rated the film 3.5/5 and praised the performance of Shetty while calling the music "also a star of the film that not only supports the narrative but elevates it as well".
 She criticized the portrayal of Leela, the love interest of the lead character as having "not really one-note" and that she was used as "an attractive lamppost".

-Vivek M. V of Deccan Heralds rated the film 3.5/5 and felt the same in relation to Leela's character, while adding that the plotline meant Kishore's performance was "forced to remain one-note".
+Vivek M. V of Deccan Herald rated the film 3.5/5 and felt the same in relation to Leela's character, while adding that the plotline meant Kishore's performance was "forced to remain one-note".
 However, he felt the music and cinematography make it "a technical marvel".
 He further wrote, "Having shared the screen with gifted actors, it has taken a career-best effort from Rishab to emerge the best".

-Impact
+Accolades

+Legacy and impact

-The Karnataka State Government announced a monthly allowance for Bhoota kola performers over 60 years of age due to the movie.
+The Government of Karnataka, in response to the movie, has initiated a monthly allowance for Buta Kola performers who are above the age of 60.